dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging.md

     All we're doing here is pulling the source data into the model using the `source` function, renaming some columns, and omitting the column `url` with a commented note since we don’t need it for our analysis.

-1. Create `stg_f1_constructors.sql` with the following file path: `models/staging/tpch/stg_f1_constructors.sql`.
-Then paste the following code into it before saving the file:
+1. Create `stg_f1_constructors.sql` with this file path `models/staging/tpch/stg_f1_constructors.sql`.
+Paste the following code into it before saving the file:

     ```sql
     with